-Here are my top 10 things you can do outside, even in the chilly weather.
+Here are my top 10 winter outdoor activities that can be done by the whole family, from toddlers to teenagers, even in the chilly weather.
 The first thing to remember is to dress appropriately – thermals on the bottom, thin layers that can easily be adjusted or removed and waterproofs on the outside.
 As I found out from reading the book There’s No Such Thing as Bad Weather, being comfortable and warm outside in any weather is all a matter of sensible dressing!
 Once you’re all snug in your winter togs, get outside!

 You may be wondering why there are still so many ducks around in winter.
 Don’t they fly south every year?
 Well, ducks can actually withstand freezing temperatures well, but have to leave when their ponds ice over, food supplies fall short, or too much snow covers the ground.
 In the UK, especially during the most recent mild winters, and in ponds or reserves where the ducks are fed additional food, many have stopped flying south.
 So you should have a good chance of finding some ducks to feed, even in the middle of winter.

 Nature reserves can be very different in the winter, with different wildlife and bird life.
 If you pick one that has a cafe, you can grab a cup of hot chocolate after a long brisk walk!
 I’ve talked about nature reserves before, and if you sign up to my newsletter on the right, you’ll be emailed a free bird-spotting printable that’ll help engage the kids and encourage them to find more wildlife.

 If you’re one of my local readers in South Wales, I highly recommend Cosmeston Lakes Nature Reserve.